-Yes.
-The agency must receive a noncareer appointment authority from OPM before making the appointment.
+Yes; the agency must receive a noncareer appointment authority from OPM before making the appointment.
 When the individual leaves the position, the appointment authority reverts to OPM.
 The agency must get a new authority from OPM before making another noncareer appointment to the position.
 (Note that an agency must obtain OPM approval for an appointment authority to reassign a noncareer appointee to another SES position or to transfer a noncareer appointee from another agency.)
 The agency approves the qualifications of the appointee, and the appointment is made noncompetitively.
-The White House Office of Presidential Personnel must also approve each noncareer appointment to or from any SES position within an independent regulatory commission is not subject to review or approval by any entity of the Executive Office of the President.
+The White House Office of Presidential Personnel must also approve each noncareer appointment before the agency makes that appointment, except that an appointment to or from any SES position within an independent regulatory commission is not subject to review or approval by any entity of the Executive Office of the President.
 [See 5 U.S.C.
 3392(d).]